camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 * [How to configure an Oracle database](http://www.ironjacamar.org/doc/userguide/1.0/en-US/html_single/#ex_datasources_oracle)
 * [How to configure a MySQL database](http://www.ironjacamar.org/doc/userguide/1.0/en-US/html_single/#ex_datasources_mysql)

-# Optional Components
+## Optional Components

 This section describes how to install optional dependencies.
 None of these are required to work with the core platform.
-Before continuing, make sure that the Camunda Platform is already installed according to [this step]({{< relref "#required-setup-for-wildfly-jboss-eap-7" >}}) for WildFly / JBoss EAP 7.
+Before continuing, make sure that the Camunda Platform is already installed according to [this step]({{< relref "#setup" >}}) for WildFly / JBoss EAP 7.

-## Cockpit, Tasklist and Admin
+### Cockpit, Tasklist, and Admin

 The following steps are required to deploy the web application:

-1. Download the Camunda web application that contains both applications from our [Maven Nexus Server](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/webapp/camunda-webapp-jboss/).
+1. Download the Camunda web application that contains the web applications from our Maven Artifactory.
     Alternatively, switch to the private repository for the enterprise version (credentials from license required).
-    Choose the correct version named `$PLATFORM_VERSION/camunda-webapp-jboss-$PLATFORM_VERSION.war`.
+    * For [WildFly 27+](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/webapp/camunda-webapp-wildfly/), the name of the artifact is `$PLATFORM_VERSION/camunda-webapp-wildfly-$PLATFORM_VERSION.war`.
+    * For [WildFly ≤26 / JBoss EAP 7](https://artifacts.camunda.com/artifactory/camunda-bpm/org/camunda/bpm/webapp/camunda-webapp-jboss/), the name of the artifact is `$PLATFORM_VERSION/camunda-webapp-jboss-$PLATFORM_VERSION.war`.
 2. Optionally, you may change the context path to which the application will be deployed (default is `/camunda`).
     Edit the file `WEB-INF/jboss-web.xml` in the war file and update the `context-root` element accordingly.
 3. Copy the war file to `$WILDFLY_HOME/standalone/deployments`.
-4. Startup Wildfly.
+4. Startup WildFly.
-5. Access Cockpit, Tasklist and Admin via `/camunda/app/cockpit`, `/camunda/app/tasklist` and `/camunda/app/admin`, or under the context path you configured.
+5. Access Cockpit, Tasklist, and Admin via `/camunda/app/cockpit`, `/camunda/app/tasklist` and `/camunda/app/admin`, or under the context path you configured.

-## REST API
+### REST API

 The following steps are required to deploy the REST API:

-1. Download the REST API web application archive from our [Maven Nexus Server](https://artifacts.camunda.com/artifactory/public/org/camunda/bpm/camunda-engine-rest/).
+1. Download the REST API web application archive from our Maven Artifactory.
    Alternatively, switch to the private repository for the enterprise version (credentials from license required).
-   Choose the correct version named `$PLATFORM_VERSION/camunda-engine-rest-$PLATFORM_VERSION.war`.
+    * For [WildFly 27+](https://artifacts.camunda.com/artifactory/public/org/camunda/bpm/camunda-engine-rest-jakarta/), the name of the artifact is `$PLATFORM_VERSION/camunda-engine-rest-jakarta-$PLATFORM_VERSION-wildfly.war`.
+    * For [WildFly ≤26 / JBoss EAP 7](https://artifacts.camunda.com/artifactory/public/org/camunda/bpm/camunda-engine-rest/), the name of the artifact is `$PLATFORM_VERSION/camunda-engine-rest-$PLATFORM_VERSION-wildfly.war`.
 2. Optionally, you may change the context path to which the REST API will be deployed (default is `/engine-rest`).
    Edit the file `WEB-INF/jboss-web.xml` in the war file and update the `context-root` element accordingly.
 3. Copy the war file to `$WILDFLY_HOME/standalone/deployments`.
-4. Startup Wildfly.
+4. Startup WildFly.
 5. Access the REST API on the context path you configured.
    For example, <a href="http://localhost:8080/engine-rest/engine">http://localhost:8080/engine-rest/engine</a> should return the names of all engines of the platform, provided that you deployed the application in the context `/engine-rest`.

-## Camunda Connect Plugin
+### Camunda Connect Plugin

 Add the following modules (if not existing) from the folder `$WILDFLY_DISTRIBUTION/modules/` to the folder `$WILDFLY_HOME/modules/`: